 Everything online journalists need to protect their legal rights.
 This free resource culls from all Reporters Committee resources and includes exclusive content on digital media law issues.

-For more than 40 years, the Reporters Committee for Freedom of the Press has provided free legal advice, resources, support and advocacy to protect the First Amendment and Freedom of Information rights of journalists working in areas where U.S. law applies, regardless of the medium in which their work appears.
+For more than 45 years, the Reporters Committee for Freedom of the Press and its staff attorneys have provided free legal resources, support, and advocacy to protect the First Amendment and freedom of information rights of journalists working in areas where U.S. law applies, regardless of the medium in which their work appears.

-A Legal Defense Hotline available to working journalists in any medium and media lawyers 24 hours and day, seven days a week.
+A Legal Defense Hotline manned by Reporters Committee attorneys that is available to working journalists in any medium and media lawyers 24 hours a day, seven days a week.

-Amicus Briefs and Statements of Support both alone and in conjunction with major news and transparency organizations, the Reporters Committee files or participates in more than 20 briefs each year with the U.S. Supreme Court and in federal and state courts.
-It is a voice of support for the right to freely gather and disseminate information in any form.
+Amicus Briefs and Statements of Support both alone and in conjunction with major news and transparency organizations.
+The Reporters Committee or its attorneys are involved in more than 20 briefs each year that are filed with the U.S. Supreme Court and in federal and state courts.
+The Reporters Commitee is a voice for the right to freely gather and disseminate information in any form.

 Publications and Resources available free online on topics ranging from state and federal open government laws, access to electronic records, reporters’ shield laws around the country, access to court documents and proceedings, and more.

 Rapid Responses to reporter inquiries on media law stories.

 Regional Training Seminars to help emerging and established online investigative news sites navigate the particular legal issues of electronic newsgathering.

 Special Events Reporters Hotlines for reporters who might encounter difficulties covering events such as presidential inaugurals, Olympics, political party conventions and the like.